$7.99 US | $9.99 CAN

 "Children who lack the vocabulary to distinguish the emotions they're feeling may find some comfort in this book, which makes use of masks to unmask feelings." - Kirkus —

 Ed Emberley is the illustrator and author of over 80 books, including the bestselling Go Away, Big Green Monster! and his enormously popular "Drawing Book" series.
-He has received many awards and accolades, including a Caldecott Honor in 1967 for One Wide River to Cross and a Caldecott Medal in 1968 for Drummer Hoff.
-Ed Emberley lives in
+He has received many awards and accolades, including a Caldecott Honor in 1967 and a Caldecott Medal in 1968.
+Ed lives in Ipswich, Massachusetts, with his family.
+You can visit him online at edemberley.com.